An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 List

-a new List with item at the given index removed
+a new List with the item at the given index removed

 withRemoveFirst